Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-In this simulation, we set asymmetric $[\mu-3\sigma, \mu+4\sigma]$ bounds on data, which reflected most of the real life situations, where bounds on data are often dictated with other-than-statistical reasons, and the probability that the chosen bounds would be symmetric about the unknown true parameters is almost 0.
-As a supplementary analysis, we examined the case when the data bounds were symmetric around the true mean: $[\mu-4\sigma, \mu+4\sigma]$.
-The results are presented in Figures \ref{fig:sim2mu2} and \ref{fig:sim2sig2} in the Supplemental Materials.
+The results when the data bounds $[\mu-4\sigma, \mu+4\sigma]$ were symmetric around the true mean are presented in Figures \ref{fig:sim2mu2} and \ref{fig:sim2sig2_cp} in the Supplemental Materials.
 As expected, there were minimal biases on $\mu$ in all the DIPS approaches (there was some fluctuation in MODIPS for small $\epsilon$), and the CP in all approaches were at nominal-level.
 The histogram-based approaches delivered more precise estimates than MODIPS in the inferences of $\mu$ (smaller RMSE and narrower CIs).
 However, the histogram-based approaches did not perform as well as MODIPS in the inferences of $\sigma^2$.
-Both the bias and RMSE were large and there was severe undercoverage at small values of $\epsilon$.
+Both the bias and RMSE were large and there was severe undercoverage at small values of $\epsilon$. \begin{landscape}